Extracting memorized pieces of (copyrighted) books from open-weight language models: Memorization, extraction risk, and U.S. copyright

-Memorization may matter for copyright law in two ways.
-First, if a model memorizes all or a substantial portion of a copyrighted work (near-)verbatim, the model itself may be an infringing copy or derivative work~\citep{lee2023talkin, cooper2024files}.
-As discussed above (Sections~\ref{sec:intro} \&~\ref{sec:background}), this is because memorized training data are encoded inside the model.
+\textbf{Memorization and copies inside the model.} If an LLM memorizes all or a substantial portion of a copyrighted work (near-)verbatim, the LLM itself may be or contain an infringing copy or derivative work~\citep{lee2023talkin, cooper2024files}.
+This is because memorized training data are encoded inside the model (Sections~\ref{sec:intro} \&~\ref{sec:background}).
 Others have argued that encoding the work in the form of model weights satisfies the technical definition of ``copy'' in the U.S. Copyright Act~\citep{cooper2024files}.
-That copy, like the copies of copyrighted works used as training data during training, might be fair use, but the analysis of fair use would look somewhat different than \emph{internal} use of works in training.
-This is particularly true for open-weight models like different \textsc{DeepSeek} and \textsc{Llama} models, which are not merely used internally by the developer, but are themselves shared externally with others (Section~\ref{sec:takeaways}).
-Second, memorization of all or part of a particular work may increase the likelihood that the output of the model may be substantially similar to the copyrighted work.
-Works that have higher extraction probabilities exhibit a greater degree of extraction risk; it takes fewer attempts to produce an output that is a verbatim copy of such a work (Section~\ref{sec:background}).
-That output at generation time will be judged separately from the model (which is also an artifact that is independent of its outputs), and is less likely to be a fair use~\citep{henderson2023fair,lee2023talkin}.\looseness=-1
+In a technical sense, that copy may be of interest to copyright even if there is no practical way to access or extract it.
+Like the copies of copyrighted works used as training data during training, that copy in model might be fair use, but the analysis of fair use would look somewhat different than \emph{internal} use of copyrighted works in training processes.
+This is particularly true for open-weight models like \textsc{DeepSeek} and \textsc{Llama}, which are not merely used internally by their developers, but are themselves shared \emph{externally} with others (Section~\ref{sec:takeaways}).\looseness=-1

-Two important considerations about memorization and extraction follow from these points: average extraction rates don't provide detailed information about memorization of specific works (Section~\ref{sec:copyright:avgs}), and it's a challenging empirical question to draw lines around which probabilities $p_\vz$ (\ref{eq:pz}) may be meaningful for copyright (Section~\ref{sec:copyright:meaningful}).